St Andrew's Prep: Houses

 The original St Andrew's house system was established in 1904 by headmaster E. L. Browne.
+E. L. Browne (known as E. L. B. by pupils), was headmaster at the school for an amazing 43 years.
 He divided the children into 'sets' and those sets were named after the teachers who led them.
 The names of these houses are still used today.
-Every pupil and member of staff is a member of a set.
+Every pupil and member of staff is a member of a house.